Utah Administrative Code

-(a) For Type II Clinics, policy must indicate a limit on the number of weeks within the second trimester of pregnancy during which abortions can be safely performed in the clinic.
+(d) For Type II Clinics, policy must indicate a limit on the number of weeks within the second trimester of pregnancy during which abortions can be safely performed in the clinic;

 (1) Each facility shall designate, in writing, an administrator who shall have sufficient freedom from other responsibilities to be on the premises of the clinic a sufficient number of hours in the business day to permit attention to the management and administration of the facility.

 (2) The administrator shall designate a person to act as administrator in his or her absence.
 This person shall have sufficient power, authority, and freedom to act in the best interests of patient safety and well-being.
 It is not the intent to permit a de facto administrator to supplant or replace the designated facility administrator.